chazlarson/Plex-Meta-Manager-Wiki/Local-Walkthrough.md

 #### Editing the config template

-First, make a copy of the template, then open the copy in an editor:
+First, make a copy of the template.
+This is going to create a copy of the base template that you can then edit.
+You only need to do this once.

 <details>
   <summary>OS X/Linux</summary>